Updated: March 13, 2022

-You may apply for a personal loan, have available balance on your credit card, or your friends could offer to lend you money; still, avoid doing so because you’ll never know when you need them for more important matters.
+You may apply for a personal loan, have an available balance on your credit card, or your friends could offer to lend you money; still, avoid doing so because you’ll never know when you need them for more important matters.

 Sometimes, your friends will insist that you do.
 Unless there’s a special occasion that’s being celebrated, then I hope you get the courage to decline.

 It will not be a good feeling to miss out, but it usually doesn’t last long and you’ll eventually be okay within a few days.
 What’s really worse is having to deal with debt and the stress that comes along with it for several months to come.

 Plan your budget in advance.

 My friends and I would always go to the beach during summer.
 You could say it’s already an annual tradition for us for more than a decade.
 And I know it’s the same for most people.

 That’s why it makes sense to save for it in advance.
 Imagine setting aside just P1000 every month.
 Instantly, that’s a P12,000 travel budget for you after a year.